Szabbi97/SpotyWrap/README.md

 1. **Authentication**: Users authenticate with Spotify using OAuth 2.0 PKCE flow
 2. **Token Storage**: Access tokens are securely stored in HTTP-only cookies
-3. **Data Fetching**: The app retrieves your liked songs from Spotify API
+3. **Data Fetching**: The app retrieves your liked songs and top tracks from Spotify API
 4. **Playlist Generation**:
-   - Songs are grouped by the month they were added
+   - **This Month**: Songs are grouped by the month they were added
-   - Playlists are created with names in `YYYY.M` format (e.g., "2024.1" for January 2024)
+   - **All Months**: Creates playlists for all months with names in `YYYY.M` format (e.g., "2024.1" for January 2024)
+   - **Monthly Top**: Combines your top 50 tracks (short-term) with liked songs from the current month
+     - Liked songs receive a +30 popularity boost
+     - Final playlist is sorted by adjusted popularity
+     - Limited to top 30 tracks
-   - Playlists are added to your Spotify account
+   - All playlists are created as private on your Spotify account

 ## 🛠️ Tech Stack